mediachain/mediachain/rfc/mediachain-rfc-4.md

 #### Publishers

-Publishers are stable, connected peers who have publishing rights for some namespaces.
+Publishers are stable, connected peers who have publishing permissions for some namespaces.
 As such, they can accept and publish statements on behalf of other peers and clients, according to their own standards of valid behavior.

-Because of their stability, they also typically enroll in pubsub overlays for their namespaces.
-Thus they provide entry points for other peers with publishing rights to quickly propagate statements in the network.
+Because of their stability, they enroll and relay in pubsub overlays for their namespaces.
+Thus they provide write anchors for sources to quickly propagate statements in the network.

 #### Caches

-readers who transiently store statements, seed metadata and support basic queries pubsub without publishing rights; they serve as read endpoints for clients
+Caches are stable peers who provide read anchors into the mediachain.
+They follow some namespaces by enrolling as leaves in the relevant pubsub overlays, keep local copies of published statements, and seed associated metadata.

+They have finite storage capacity, but for low volume namespaces it should be sufficient to store and seed a complete copy of all published statements.
+For higher volume namespaces, they can only store and seed the most recent updates.

+Caches are intended to help clients and other peers bootstrap and synchronize state.
+They also provide a direct read interface for the database by supporting basic queries on their local store.
+They don't need publishing permissions, so they can be classified as pure readers.

 #### Aggregators

+---
-readers who aggregate and stream multiple namespaces for their clients
+readers who aggregate and stream multiple namespaces for their clients pubsub relays -> provide bandwidth

 #### Indexers

+---
 collect statements and create indexes mapping ids to statements may parse metadata objects, build higher order models support querying the database

 #### Archivers

+---
 collect statements and associated metadata and archive them for persistence

 #### Directory Servers

+---
-provide registration and discovery services for namespaces
+provide registration and discovery services for peers and namespaces

 #### Clients

+---
 User Agents: web frontends for human users, advanced users with CLI or bespoke program access most of the time disconnected from the p2p network, only connect to push/poll.

 ### Metadata Ingestion

+---
 bulk, firehose, casual contrib

 single update: